acosgames/acosgames.github.io/docs/client.md

 ## Client relevant game state

-The gamestate object in this example will have all these objects from [Game State](/gamestate/#example-game-state-tictactoe)
+The gamestate object received from [message listener](/client/#attaching-to-message-listener) will have all these objects from [Game State](/gamestate/#example-game-state-tictactoe)

 ```json
 {